gsdecon

 template<typename Float_ = double, typename Value_ , typename Index_ , typename Block_ >

-Results< Float_ > compute_blocked (const tatami::Matrix< Value_, Index_ > &matrix, const Block_ *block, const Options &options)
+Results< Float_ > compute_blocked (const tatami::Matrix< Value_, Index_ > &matrix, const Block_ *const block, const Options &options)

 template<typename Value_ , typename Index_ , typename Float_ >